lascod3/Content-Creator-Calculator/README.md

 # Content-Creator-Calculator

 This is a simple content Creator calculator App that helps creators to calculate how much they can potentially charge.
-I have not entered the formula yet, as I am waiting for my client.
+I have not added the formula yet.

 <img width="1232" alt="Screenshot 2023-02-22 at 18 23 35" src="https://user-images.githubusercontent.com/57866950/220738554-857ed18a-772b-45f4-870e-9c46713fea6a.png">